The New Zealand Veterinary Nursing Association (NZVNA)

 The NZVNA Executive Committee sit on a wide range of national and international boards, trusts, committees and working groups to advocate for our members.
 By sitting on these boards, we are able to give a collective voice and advocate for the veterinary nursing profession.

-We are the voice of veterinary nurses in Aotearoa New Zealand and we work together to make positive changes for all Allied Veterinary Professionals.
+We are the voice of veterinary nurses in Aotearoa New Zealand, and we work together to make positive changes for all Allied Veterinary Professionals.

 Companion Animals New Zealand